By Dr. Susan Murrmann

 “Why do people say, ‘Grow some balls?’
 Balls are weak and sensitive, if you wanna be tough, grow a vagina.
 Those things can take a pounding!”

 Like women’s health in general, nothing is either black or white.
 We all experience physical change at varying degrees and ages.
 At the stroke of midnight on your 15th birthday, you didn’t start menstruating.
-Nor will a bell toll to signal the dawn of hot flashes and end of blood flow.
+Nor will a bell toll signal the dawn of hot flashes and end of blood flow.

 As females we pay more attention to what we see in the mirror.
 As for the rest of it all, out of sight out of mind.
 As the old cliché “your hairdresser only knows for sure”…you can bet only your gynecologist knows for sure!

 While many may complain about the writing, the poor decisions, the implausibility of it all, make no mistake the success of E.L.
 James and her “Fifty Shades of Gray” trilogy was because she tapped into a subject that women still seem only able to whisper about: our sexuality.
 Oh, come on!
-Everyone who owns a vibrator raise your hand!
-Guess what, we don’t like when a kiss happens, the music rises and the light fades to black.
+Everyone who owns a vibrator raises your hand!
+Guess what, we don’t like it when a kiss happens, the music rises and the light fades to black.